 Yes, anyone crossing the U.S. border is subject to inspection by U.S. Customs and Border Protection (CBP), including their phone, laptop, or other electronic devices.
 According to CBP, these inspections are "used to identify and combat terrorist activity, child pornography, drug smuggling, human smuggling, bulk cash smuggling, human trafficking, export control violations, intellectual property rights violations and visa fraud, among other violations."

 U.S. citizens and green card holders can refuse to have their device searched, but doing so could result in extra questioning or temporary seizure of the device.
 In 2024, fewer than 0.01 percent of international travelers entering the U.S. had their electronic devices searched.
-However, there has been an increase in reports about phone searches of both foreign and domestic travelers in 2025.
+However, there has been an increase in reports about phone searches of both foreign and domestic travelers since 2025.

 Domestic travel: Crime, Real ID, and ongoing threats